-Monterey Peninsula College shall not discriminate on the basis of ethnic group, race, color, national origin, religion, sex (including sexual harassment), sexual orientation, gender, gender identity, handicap (or disability), or age in any of its policies, procedures, or practices, in compliance with Title VI of the Civil Rights Act of 1964 pertaining to race, color and national origin and Title IX of the Educational Amendments of 1972; section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, pertaining to disabilities; and the Age Discrimination Act of 1975, pertaining to age.
+MPCCD shall not discriminate on the basis of ethnic group, race, color, national origin, religion, sex (including sexual harassment), sexual orientation, gender, gender identity, handicap (or disability), or age in any of its policies, procedures, or practices, in compliance with Title VI of the Civil Rights Act of 1964 pertaining to race, color and national origin and Title IX of the Educational Amendments of 1972; section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, pertaining to disabilities; and the Age Discrimination Act of 1975, pertaining to age.
+See Board Policy 3410 Nondiscrimination.
 Limited English language skills will not be a barrier to admission to and participation in career technical education programs.

-Persons who seek information and/or resolution of alleged acts of discrimination and/or resolution of sexual harassment are directed to contact Susan Kitagawa, Associate Dean of Human Resources, who serves as the Title IX Officer, at (831) 646-4014.
+Persons who seek information and/or resolution of alleged acts of discrimination and/or resolution of sexual harassment are directed to contact Jennifer Baughn, Human Resources Manager and Title IX Officer at (831) 646-3038.
 This office is located in the Administration Building.